 High achieving, first-year students applying to a STEM major have the opportunity to be selected as a STEM Scholar.
 In addition to receiving a scholarship, UConn STEM Scholars have the freedom to choose a course of study in numerous STEM fields and receive unique resources, benefits, and opportunities to enhance and support their academic pursuits.
 Benefits include:

-- STEM Living and Learning Community, where students live with other STEM and Honors Scholars in a tight-knit community within the Honors first-year residential complex;
+- STEM Scholars live with other STEM and Honors Scholars in a tight-knit community within the Honors First-Year Learning Community;

-- First Year Experience STEM-related seminar taught by Honors faculty members;
+- First-Year Experience seminar taught by Honors faculty members;

 - Monthly STEM research seminars that allow students to broaden their knowledge base while sharing their insights;